trentwiles/1337git/README.md

  - Watchers page
  - Forks page
  - Fix explore page to show real trending repos
+ - Add a good homepage/explainer of what the project is

 ## UI fixes
  - Files on the repo page